 Harry being Venom makes sense when you look at how he was the Hobgoblin in the Ultimate comics.
 Both times are the result of an experiment, and both are a anti-reflection of another character, and Anti-Hero version his father in the comics and and Anti-Villain Spider-Man in the cartoon.
 It's essentially a way of getting the Hobgoblin storyline in without Norman having to be the Green Goblin yet.

-While the Spider-Cycle doesn't really make a lot of sense, it is understandable why Peter likes it: he's 16 that's the age kids start to drive and become impressed by cool vehicles
+While the Spider-Cycle doesn't really make a lot of sense, it is understandable why Peter likes it: he's 16.
+That's the age American kids start to drive and become impressed by cool vehicles.

 Like how 616 Spidey briefly had a vehicle himself.